Powered by RND

 Available Episodes

-5 of 36
+5 of 38

 • From Louisiana to Jerusalem

 In Episode 2, we sit down with Lana Ikelan—Co-Educational Director at Kids4Peace, alum of Tomorrow’s Women, and a speaker with Solutions Not Sides.
 Lana shares her experiences as an East Jerusalemite and reflects on her complex Palestinian identity, navigating a city full of unseen boundaries and hidden challenges.
 She opens up about her path into activism, the work she does to empower young people, and the bridges she’s building in a divided world.
 For in-depth information on the status of Jerusalem, the Reunification Law, and related legal, social, and municipal issues, you can visit a very thorough resource center here.
 Follow us on Instagram: @thirdnarrative Subscribe to us on Patreon: Patreon.com/ThirdNarrative For more info on UTTN, visit uttn.net or our Linktree Disclaimer: This episode was recorded on August 24th, 2025.
 The facts presented in this episode reflect what was known at the time, but new information may have since come to light.
 Similarly, the opinions expressed by the hosts were shaped by our perspectives at the time of recording and may have evolved as events unfolded.
 Please note that engagement with our guests does not imply endorsement, and the views expressed by our guests do not necessarily represent our beliefs, either on or off our platform.
-What has not changed is our commitment to a just and united future.CreditsSponsored by: B8 of Hope & Albi WorldHosts / Executive Producers: Amira Mohammed & Ibrahim Abu AhmadAssociate Producer / Supervising Editor: Evelyn UzanOriginal Music: Layan Hawila – Support her journey as a music therapy student at BerkleeFilming & Editing: Nissan Film ProductionBranding: Sophie CookeAnimation: Santiago Gomez
+What has not changed is our commitment to a just and united future.CreditsSponsored by: B8 of Hope with the support of Albi WorldHosts / Executive Producers: Amira Mohammed & Ibrahim Abu AhmadAssociate Producer / Supervising Editor: Evelyn UzanOriginal Music: Layan Hawila – Support her journey as a music therapy student at BerkleeFilming & Editing: Nissan Film ProductionBranding: Sophie CookeAnimation: Santiago Gomez

 --------